News media circulation terms and definitions

 - Room/Lobby Copies

-Copies that are paid for by the hotel and either delivered to guests’ rooms or available for pick up in the hotel’s lobby.
-AAM Reports & Media Intelligence Center
+Individual copies of the newspapers purchased by the hotel and either delivered to guests’ rooms or available for pick up in the hotel’s lobby.

 C 3.3(b)